Fort Wayne, Allen County, Indiana

 Five Forts were built by the French, British, and then the Americans around the three rivers of Fort Wayne.
 So much information has accumulated on this page that a reorganization into separate pages is in progress, so the data will be changing as items are moving around when time permits.

-Jump to sections on this page: Maumee Towns, 1794 Fort Wayne, French Forts 1 & 2, Last French Fort, Fort Wayne Forts 3, 4, & 5, Historic Fort Wayne, Historic Fort Wayne Markers, Old Fort Park, Old Fort Place, Replica Historic Fort Wayne.
+Go to: Maumee Towns, 1794 Fort Wayne, French Forts 1 & 2, Last French Fort, Fort Wayne Forts 3, 4, & 5, Historic Fort Wayne, Historic Fort Wayne Markers, Old Fort Park, Old Fort Place, Old Fort Wayne Well, Replica Historic Fort Wayne.

 1927 map of Historic Sites shows the location of four forts - Key #3, #7, #15, #16